connellr023/tokenbase/README.md

   - Entry point for the main backend service
 - `scripts/`
   - Contains scripts for setting up the project (will likely be executed in Docker)
+- `test/`
+  - Contains all unit tests for the main backend service
 - `internal/`
   - Contains all business logic for the main backend service
 - `web/`